hackupc/guides-page/_includes/sections/schedule.md

 - 09:00 PM - Hackathon starts!
 - 09:30 PM - 10:30 PM - Team Building
 - 10:30 PM - 11:59 PM - Talks and workshops
+- 11:00 PM - Take a picture at the Photocall

 **May 4th, Saturday**